 Financial

-Financial well-being is about financial literacy and developing the tools to help you be comfortable where you are and where you want to be.
+Financial well-being was characterized by the ABA Task Force as an aspect of occupational well-being and law practice management.
+It is about financial literacy and developing the tools to help you be comfortable where you are and where you want to be.
 It might not be about how much you earn.
-Many lawyers earn less than they are worth but have highly satisfying lower-paying work in the public sector.
+Many lawyers earn less than they are worth but have highly satisfying lower-paying work in the public sector or legal aid.
 Financial well-being has two aspects: personal and professional.
 Personal finances may be things like paying for rent and daycare and saving for retirement.
-Professional finances may be things like managing office payroll and expenses and managing client funds to avoid IOLTA violations.
+Professional finances may be things like managing office payroll and expenses and managing client funds.
+Managing both aspects could help deter the temptation to invade client funds, which is prohibited by Rule 1.15 of the rules of professional conduct.

 - Financial well-being can mean different things for young lawyers, mid-career lawyers and retirement lawyers.
 Read more at the Wyoming Lawyer’s August 2021 Be Well Column, Financial Well-Being: Literacy from Graduation to Retirement and In-Between.
 Read Article